Right Side Up

 - Women with active Child Protective Service cases with DFCS

-- Pregnant or postpartum women with children under the age of 13 (no more than two children allowed into treatment with mother)
+- Pregnant or postpartum women, or women with children under the age of 13 (no more than two children allowed into treatment with mother)

-- Low-income women who are non-TANF eligible (limited beds)
+- Low-income women and/or indigent women without children (limited beds)

 All potential clients must first complete a phone screening to determine their eligibility for Right Side Up’s drug and alcohol addiction treatment program.
 Contact an RSU Intake Coordinator today at 678-805-4113.